 Karchner Caverns is a U.S. National Natural Landmark and state park in southern Arizona.
-The park is home to a half-mile-long cave system with stalactite and stalagmite formations.
+The park has a half-mile-long cave system with stalactite and stalagmite formations.

 Visitors can take guided tours of the caves, which are open year-round.
 In addition to the cave system, the park also offers hiking trails, picnic areas, and camping sites.

 Karchner Caverns is a great place to explore the natural world and learn about the area’s geology.
-The Rotunda/Throne Tour is about half a mile in length and takes about 90 minutes to complete.
+The Rotunda/Throne Tour is about half a mile long and takes 90 minutes to complete.

 Depending on age, this tour costs $13-$23; children under age 7 are $5.
-The Big Room tour is also half a mile in length but takes almost 2 hours to complete.
+The Big Room tour is also half a mile long but takes almost 2 hours.

 The Big Room tour is only available from mid-April to mid-October.
 Reservations are not required but strongly encouraged.
 Visting Karchner Caverns is a unique, one-of-a-kind day trip from the Tucson area.

 The Valley of the Moon is a children’s fantasy park and a historic landmark in Tucson.
 It is an enchanted fairyland where kids and adults can dress up and pretend to be fairy or medieval characters.

 It is an artist-created environment with a medieval castle and an enchanted forest.
 The Valley of the Moon puts on plays and shows too.
 They are only open on the first and third Sundays of each month.